carlovsky666/PaymentCalculator/README.md

 The complete solution implements patterns to adapt to high cohesion and low coupling, trying to apply SOLID patterns whenever possible.

-The solution was developed using TDD techniques.
+The solution was developed using TDD techniques, and the test classes are in the same location of each class.

 The entry point is the Main method of the Program class.